 Records and Information Management Program

 Records Disposition.
-University units must follow disposition requirements when destroying University records.
+University units should destroy information and records once the retention period has been met.
+University units must follow destruction guidelines when destroying University records.

 REASON FOR POLICY